Terms of Service

 9.2 Taxes

 Prices may exclude taxes unless explicitly stated.
-You are responsible for any applicable taxes, duties, or governmental charges related to your purchase or use of the Services, except taxes on our income.
+You are responsible for any applicable taxes, duties, VAT, or governmental charges related to your purchase or use of the Services, except taxes on our income.

 10. Payment Method and Payment Processing